Important Graduate Contacts

 At least two elective courses; choose 10 credits from those not previously chosen above or from the following:

-- BCS 420 – Literature, Film, and Culture of the Former Yugoslavia and the Yugoslav Successor States
+- BCMS 420 – Literature, Film, and Culture of the Former Yugoslavia and the Yugoslav Successor States

 - CZECH 420 – Modern Czech Literature in Translation